amarjeetk123/EMI-Calculator-App/readme.md

   - ` CSS `
   - ` JS `

-### Also The Web page has a theme Changer , So you can see the content in light mode as well as daek mode.
+### Also, The Web page has a theme Changer, So you can see the content in light mode as well as dark mode.

 ![](https://img.shields.io/badge/Project-04-pink)
  ![](https://img.shields.io/badge/JS-Project-yellow)